mitoNGS/MToolBox/README.md

 The default Kmer value for GSNAP database generation is 15.

-Though we ***STRONGLY*** raccomend to use the default versions provided by the install script, please use the following options to change any of the previous versions or parameters:
+However, if you want to change any of the previous versions or parameters, please specify the following options:
 ```
 install.sh -g <gsnap_version> <anaconda_version> -z <zlib_version> -m <muscle_file> -s <samtools_version> -k <kmer_to_build_gsnap_db>
 ```